 How much do you have to put down so you don’t have to pay private mortgage insurance?

-Most conventional mortgages require you to make a minimum down payment of 20% or you must pay private mortgage insurance (PMI) on top of your regular mortgage payment.
-PMI is a type of insurance that protects lenders in case the borrower defaults on their home loan.
+Most conventional mortgages require you to make a minimum down payment of 20% to avoid paying private mortgage insurance (PMI) on top of your regular repayment.
+PMI is a type of insurance that protects lenders if the borrower defaults on their loan.
 However, some lenders offer special loan programs that don’t require PMI.
-For example, medical professional loans often have no PMI and some first-time homebuyer programs charge a higher interest rate in exchange for no PMI.
-That said, it’s always a good idea to compare loans and determine which will help you save the most money over the long term.
+For example, VA loans have no PMI, medical professional loans often have no PMI requirements, and some first-time homebuyer programs might forgo PMI in exchange for a higher rate — although this may not save you money.

 As we get closer to seeing the end of the coronavirus pandemic, do you think it's better to take out a 15- or 30-year mortgage?

-The choice between a 15- year versus a 30- year loan really boils down to how much you can realistically afford to pay toward your mortgage every month.
-In general, it’s always better to pay off your loan faster than slower if you can afford the higher monthly payments, as it can save you tens of thousands of dollars in interest over the long run.
-But as the pandemic showed us, life isn’t always predictable, so you need to choose the term length and monthly payment that best fits your needs during times of financial ups and downs.
+The choice between a 15- year versus a 30- year loan really boils down to how much you can afford to pay toward your mortgage every month.
+In general, it’s always better to pay off your loan faster than slower.
+So, if you can afford the higher monthly payments, go with a 15-year mortgage, as it can shave tens of thousands of dollars off your interest over the long run.
+But as the 2020 showed us, life isn’t always predictable, so choose the term length and monthly payment that best fits your needs during times of financial ups and downs.

 Latest articles by Kat Aoki